Is G Fuel Bad for You? The Truth About G Fuel Ingredients (Pre Workout Safe?)

 Overall, when G Fuel is used in moderation, it can increase focus, reinforce the body with vitamins and electrolytes, and can temporarily enhance energy from the caffeine content.
 However, if too many servings of G Fuel are consumed, it could potentially lead to negative side effects, discussed further down in this article.

-Is G Fuel Bad for You?
+Is G Fuel Harmful?

 The main thing to note here is that the lead inside of G Fuel comes from naturally-occurring sources.
 The amount of this lead is extremely low and is unlikely to cause health issues in the vast majority of consumers, but it’s still important to be aware of this and make sure not to over-consume G Fuel.
 Especially for a person who is pregnant or has prior health concerns, lead can be dangerous.